UK The taboos around young women’s menstrual and reproductive health – Women and Equalities Committee

 Source: United Kingdom UK Parliament (video statements)

-The Petitions Committee has scheduled a debate relating to consumer law and videogames.
+The Petitions Committee has scheduled a debate relating to evacuation chairs in schools and colleges.

 Read the petition: